Authentic experiences to seek out when experiencing Britain and its culture as a visitor

 Walking in the Countryside - a companion is always nice, human or otherwise

 Walking out in the open air is a very popular thing to do in Britain, the temperature lends itself to it year round without very often getting too hot or cold to be able to do it fairly comfortably.
-Whether it is a walk in the park with the family and dog, a walk along some of the of coast, one of the long established long distance footpaths or just a walk across a few local miles following ancient rights of way.
+Whether it is a walk in the park with the family and dog, a walk along some of the of coast, one of the long established long distance footpaths or just a local walk following ancient rights of way.

-Shorter easy walks with family and friends may be had in country parks or National Trust properties that are widespread across Britain, you will probably need a car or bus to access them from where you are staying.
+Shorter easy walks with family and friends may be had in country parks, National Trust or English Heritage properties that are widespread across Britain, you will probably need a car or bus to access them from where you are staying.

 There are fifteen National Parks in Britain and many other scenic places where you can walk.
 You cannot walk completely freely but there is an extensive network of footpaths and rights of way that you are free to walk across even where they cross private property, landowners are required by law to maintain the footpath and allow free access.
-Wherever you are in Britain you will be within about an hours transport to open countryside and some proper fresh air
+Wherever you are in Britain you will be within less than an hours transport to open countryside and some proper fresh air.

-I am trying to keep away from too many specific places on this page as I find it frustrating as a tourist to be told the best place for what you want to do is 50/100/500 miles away from where you are and you have no way of getting there.
+I am trying to keep away from being too specific about where to go on this page as I find it frustrating as a tourist to be told the best place for what you want to do is 50 / 100 / 500 miles away from where you are and you have no way of getting there.
 However, assuming you are doing some planning in advance, here are some suggestions of where to head for or that you might include on your trip.

 Where? - The